Resources

 Geopolitics & more

-The U.S. and Israel launched large-scale military strikes against Iran today, triggering immediate retaliation and threatening to disrupt the Strait of Hormuz — the world's most critical oil chokepoint.
-Ukraine peace talks continued in Abu Dhabi and Geneva but remain deadlocked over territorial demands, with no ceasefire in sight.
+The U.S. and Israel launched large-scale strikes on Iran on February 28, igniting a full regional war that has closed the Strait of Hormuz and pushed oil above $107/barrel, while Ukraine peace talks remain deadlocked over territorial demands with no ceasefire in sight.

 China Decoupling